-Months ago, you decided on a change – you established effective goals and were enjoying promising results, when suddenly, just like that, you hit a plateau where all your efforts are no longer producing results.
+Months ago, you decided on a change – you established effective goals, used a bodyweight calculator, and were enjoying promising results, when suddenly, just like that, you hit a plateau where all your efforts are no longer producing results.
 The daily tactics and strategies you devised to achieve your goals now appear stagnant and stale, and you’re becoming frustrated, demotivated and perhaps even unglued.

 Many of us have experienced this or something similar, and it can be attributed to a myriad of reasons ranging from genetic predisposition and potential (i.e., as good as you are going to get), or biological factors, (e.g., set point theory), to any number of consciously or subconsciously-controlled events such as behaviors and behavioral triggers, internally- or externally-imposed barriers, or perhaps even limitations within the actual program itself.

 If you are on a content binge right now, check out our downloadable PDF on avoiding weight loss plateaus.
 And see our free nutrition courses for more great information.

 The Causes of Most Plateaus

 Most associate plateaus or diminished results to factors within their exercise or dietary program and seek ways to jumpstart the physiological change process once again.
 This typically involves some dramatic change or alteration to their program to induce a new shock upon the system.